We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 Now, leaders realize that no amount of tactical rigor can compensate for teams running on empty.
 Collaboration breaks down when stress runs high, cross-functional programs stall due to unclear, siloed communication, and innovation slows when there is a lack of prioritization.
 Professionals can feel overwhelmed.
 Mental health and emotional intelligence are not side notes; they are indicators of success that cannot be ignored or minimized.

 This shift called for me to pivot and lean in to share lessons from personal and professional pivots I was making in my life and career, focusing on keeping my skills competitive and promotion-ready while prioritizing my mental health to be a daily focus.
 Encouraging project management professionals to advocate for their mental health and to champion the cultivation of their soft skills became essential amid the rise of AI and constant change.
-She helps leaders see that their calm, clarity, and compassion directly impact the velocity of managing programs and team cohesion.
+I help leaders see that their calm, clarity, and compassion directly impact the velocity of managing programs and team cohesion.
 When project management professionals know and understand how to navigate conflict, communicate with empathy, manage their own stress, and support diverse working styles, cross-functional programs stay aligned even when the pressure ramps up.

+Why does this matter?
 Project management professionals stepping into cross-functional leadership roles need more than a solid Gantt chart.
 They need to be positioned to support well-being, read the room, bridge communication gaps, and guide teams through uncertainty without burning them out.
 This blend of mental health advocacy and mastery of multiple soft skills is the real engine behind high-performing programs.

 This U-turn proves what I’ve championed: when project managers prioritize people, they elevate performance.
 When they invest in mental health and develop their skills, they lead programs that not only deliver results but also create workplaces where professionals can genuinely thrive.